Clovis Unified to open school campuses for in-person classes this fall

 CLOVIS, Calif.
 (KFSN) -- Clovis school campuses will open for in-person classes when the new school year begins next month.

-The Clovis Unified School District has announced that it will allow students to come back to campus in the next school year, while giving parents the option to continue distance learning.
+The Clovis Unified School District has announced that it will allow students to come back to campus in the fall, while giving parents the option to continue distance learning.

-The decision was announced after a meeting by the district's Board of Trustees that continued late into Wednesday night.
+The decision was taken at a meeting by the district's Board of Trustees that continued late into Wednesday night.
+Board members voted unanimously to reopen campuses.

+The model of learning will be a mix of traditional classroom learning five days a week.

+If a parent is still hesitant to have their kids return to campus, however, they can continue online learning.

 RELATED: Central Unified will start new school year with distance learning